 I have come here to catch a glimpse of that past and to see how Bintan is being primed for future development.
 Erizal tells me its glass-and-steel airport terminal, where I flagged him down, hasn’t been there for long.
 The road we’re on is also new.
 But his cab evidently is not, and soon after we pass through the gateway to Bintan Resorts, the taxi light detaches from the roof and hits the ground with an unceremonious thud.
 I’m not surprised when the security guards at Laguna Bintan greet us with bemusement.

-Comprising an 18-hole golf course and three hotels (all run by the Banyan Tree group) spread across a three-kilometer-long beach and adjacent headland, Laguna may well be the island’s best-known resort area.
+Comprising an 18-hole golf course and three hotels (all run by the Banyan Tree group) spread across a 1.1-kilometer-long beach and adjacent headland, Laguna may well be the island’s best-known resort area.
 Its newest addition is Cassia Bintan, which opened last August with 180 holiday apartments aimed at families and millennials.
 Best of all are the lofts: airy, double-height spaces flooded with natural light, boasting a mezzanine level above the living room and open kitchen.

 Pops of turquoise complement the graphic wallpaper and prints of Komodo dragons, Sumatran rhinoceros, and other Indonesian wildlife.
 The overall vibe—casual but playfully chic—extends to the communal spaces as well.
 Street art adorns the lobby, which comes stocked with healthy ready-made meals and fresh ingredients to whip up an in-room pad thai or nasi goreng (steamboats and grills are also available for rent).
 An enticing infinity pool overlooks the umbrellas and outdoor sofas of Xana Beach Club, shared with sister property Angsana next door.